tylerzeman/FitSpace/README.md

 ## Usage

-Allows users to login/register an account in our database that they can then use to search and or save workouts to in our saved workouts tab.
+Allows users to login/register for an account in our database.
+They can then use our API to search for workouts by equipment, target a body part, or even a muscle group.
+Then the user will be able to save workouts to their account in our saved workouts tab for future use to create a workout routine.

 ## License